clickinnovate/CordovaPhoneGapPlugins/iOS/SocialMessage/README.md

 3. Add the plugin reference.
 	- If using Cordova <= 2.2.0: Open the Cordova.plist under the Resources directory in your Xcode project.
 Add an identical key and value of SocialMessage.
-	- If using Cordova >= 2.3.0: Open the config.xml and add the following child element to the <plugins> element:
+	- If using Cordova >= 2.3.0: Open the config.xml and add the following child element to the &lt;plugins&gt; element:
 		&lt;plugin name="SocialMessage" value="SocialMessage" /&gt;

+4. Add a reference to MessageUI.framework under "linked frameworks and libraries" in your target.
+This is required for the email only share fallback (iOS < 6).

 ## Usage